Phanrum/ECMM409-TSP/README.md

 # ECMM409-TSP
 A Rust program to solve the Travelling Salesman Problem.
 It uses a steady state evolutionary algorithm and assumes its given an XML file detailing the costs associated with travel between each city.

-# Instalation instructions
+# Installation instructions

-This program requries rust installed to compile, however the executable file does not require rust to run.
+This program requires rust installed to compile, however the executable file does not require rust to run.

 Please note, this program uses a plotter called [plotters](https://github.com/plotters-rs/plotters) which has certain dependencies listed below.